A Quality Improvement Framework for Dementia Post-Diagnostic Support in Scotland

 Making the most of your post-diagnostic support

-Our accompanying guide Making the most of your post-diagnostic support is written for people with dementia and their carers.
-The guide explains what to expect from dementia post-diagnostic support in Scotland.
+Our accompanying guide making the most of your post-diagnostic support, produced in partnership with Alzheimer Scotland, is written for people with dementia and their carers.
+The guide explains what to expect from dementia PDS in Scotland.
+You can order copies from info@alzscot.org.

-The Fife Dementia Post-Diagnostic Support Team use the guide and produced a case study to share their experience.
-Read using the “Making the most of your post-diagnostic support” guide to support delivery of post-diagnostic support in Fife.
+The Fife Dementia PDS team use the guide and produced a case study to share their experience.

 Our impact